ChadwickCSP/AdventureQuest/README.md

 A decision block describes a branching path in a flow chart that is based on a yes or no condition.
-A decision must have at least one (but may have more) incomming arrow and must contain exactly two outgoing arrows: one for the yes condition and one for the no condition.
+A decision must have at least one (but may have more) incoming arrow and must contain exactly two outgoing arrows: one for the yes condition and one for the no condition.

 ### Connector